 We offer a competitive funding package including stipend, tuition, fees, and health insurance with our admissions offers to suitable candidates, including international candidates.
-Our students do not typically require additional loans or financial aid (FAFSA), and a separate application for department funding is not required.
+Our students do not typically require additional loans or financial aid and prospective students do not to complete a separate application for funding.
 Funding is in the form of a Graduate Research Assistantship, unless a fellowship can be awarded.
+All of our students are also nominated for any available University fellowships automatically upon admittance.

 Students are encouraged to apply for competitive outside fellowships with training and advice from staff and faculty.
 Students in the department have been very successful in their applications for National Science Foundation and National Defense Science and Engineering Graduate Fellowships, as an example.
 Fellowship holders are eligible for student health insurance through Academic Health Plans, and any shortcomings in tuition or stipend funding from prestigious fellowships will typically be supplemented by the supervisor.